kfox/dotfiles/README.md

   the command line

-* `reassociate` will associate source code file extensions with MacVim so you can <kbd>Command</kbd>-click a filename in iTerm2 and have it open up in MacVIm
+* `reassociate` will associate source code file extensions with VS Code so you can <kbd>Command</kbd>-click a filename in iTerm2 (or double-click the file in Finder) and have it open in VS Code

 * `rmbr` deletes a git branch, locally and remotely